tbv001/leadbot_dd/README.md

 # Darkest Days Bots

 An addon for Garry's Mod that aims to provide challenging and life-like AI opponents for the Darkest Days game mode.
-Originally a LeadBot fork, after heavy refactoring and customisation, it has become a standalone project.
+Originally a LeadBot fork, after heavy refactoring and customization, it has become a standalone project.

 ## Installation